microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/README.md

 ![BugBug](./images/bugbug-logo-208x65.png)

-**BugBug** is the easiest way to automate tests for web applications.
+**BugBug** is an easy way to automate tests for web applications.
 The tool focuses on simplicity, yet allows you to cover all essential test cases without coding.
 It's an all-in-one solution - you can easily create tests and use the built-in cloud to run them on schedule or from your CI/CD, without changes to your own infrastructure.

 BugBug is an interesting alternative to Selenium because it's actually a completely different technology.
 It is based on a Chrome extension that allows BugBug to record and run tests faster than old-school frameworks.